 For individuals, common allowable deductions are available if the individual is above a certain age, is in school full or part-time, and with dependents (e.g., children).
 Regarding businesses, income taxes can be reduced by decreasing their taxable income.
-It can be done by applying business expenses, such as depreciation costs.
+This can be done by claiming certain business expenses, such as depreciation costs.

 Income Tax and the Laffer Curve

 It is argued that there is an optimal level for the tax rate that is set by the government (including the income tax rate), which follows the principles outlined by the Laffer Curve.

 If the tax rate, including the income tax rate, is set too high, individuals and corporations would be encouraged to leave the jurisdiction and go to another one that offers a lower tax rate.
 Yet, if the tax rate is too low, the government may not generate enough tax revenues to adequately run the jurisdiction.